premchander-revature/interviewquestions/SQL/SQL Content Preparation/SQL Joins.md

 <blockquote>

-When primary key constraint is applied on one or more columns then it is known as Composite Primary Key.
+When primary key constraint is applied on one or more columns then it is known as `Composite Primary Key`.

 </blockquote>